Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = 1.0.7 =
+* Fixed: the label print page displays a message to the user if no suitable orders are selected
 * Fixed: Some environments caused error due PHPDocs being removed by OPCache.

 = 1.0.6 =